icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

 description: Learn about the Slice preprocessor.
 ---

-The Slice compiler contains a [preprocessor](https://en.wikipedia.org/wiki/Preprocessor) that processes Slice files before they're parsed.
+The Slice compiler contains a [preprocessor](https://en.wikipedia.org/wiki/Preprocessor) that can be used to conditionally compile parts of a Slice file.
 The preprocessor is line-based, which means that it operates on the source code one line at a time.

 ## Symbols